 • Tracking for over 100 different workouts

-• Night-time body temperature monitoring (also handy for women’s health)
+• Night-time body-temperature monitoring (also useful for women’s health)

 • Cycle and ovulation tracking